-The following tables present the changes in the fair value of the Company's Level 3 financial assets and financial liabilities for the years ended 31 December 2022 and 31 December 2021.
-Level 3 instruments may be hedged with instruments classified in Level 1 and Level 2.
-The realised and unrealised gains/(losses) for assets and liabilities within the Level 3 category presented in the following tables do not reflect the related realised and unrealised gains/(losses) on hedging instruments that have been classified by the Company within the Level 1 and/ or Level 2 categories.
+The following tables present the changes in the fair value of the Company's Level 3 financial assets and financial liabilities for the years ended 31 December 2024 and 31 December 2023.
+Level 3 instruments may be hedged with instruments classified in Level 2.
+The realised and unrealised gains/(losses) for assets and liabilities within the Level 3 category presented in the following tables do not reflect the related realised and unrealised gains/(losses) on hedging instruments that have been classified by the Company within the Level 2 categories.